FOSSEE-Internship/contribute-question-interface/docs/source/index.rst

 		In **Expected input** field, enter the value(s) that will be passed to the code through a standard I/O stream.

-			.. note::  If there are multiple input values in a test case, enter the values in new line as shown in figure.
+			.. note::  If there are multiple input values in a test case, enter the values in a new line as shown in figure.

 		In **Expected Output** Field, enter the expected output for that test case.
 For e.g type 3 if the output of the user code is 3.

 		To delete a test case Select **Delete** checkbox and click on **Check and Save** to delete the testcase and save the question.

+			.. note::  Please do not change the type of the testcase i.e **stdiobasedtestcase**.

+	7. If all the test cases for the questions pass, then the question is automatically approved.
+To see how many questions are approved, you can look at the **status** column in contribution page, where you see all your questions.

+	8. If you have created 5 approved questions, **your question creation task is completed.**